gvegayon/rgexf/README.md

 ## New features and changes

-  - We now have a hex sticker\!
+-   We now have a hex sticker!

 -   Users can now cite properly `rgexf` with JOSS (see `citation(package="rgexf")`).

 -   Added a few extra breaks across the examples (suggested by
     @corneliusfritz).

 -   Improved documentation regarding spells and dynamic graphs.

 -   New `head()` function allows a glimpse of the `n` first nodes/edges.

 ## Bug fixes

 -   Passing colors with four values (alpha) no longer fails during checks. (reported by @IsabelFE).

 -   The summary function prints nodes’ attributes as expected.

 -   Hex colors now work (\#41 reported by @milnus).

 -   `gexf.to.igraph` correctly processes edge attributes (\#38 reported
     by @balachia).

 -   Time range is now correctly computed (\#19).

 -   Non-integer ids were incorrectly processed when reading GEXF files.

 More in the [NEWS.md](NEWS.md) file.